 In 2006, YWAM Mazatlan stepped out in faith to build their first home for a fisherman named Martin.
 A team from Calvary Chapel Melbourne came to fund and build the house, fortunately with experienced builders who helped teach a lot of the basics!
 The excitement was high as Martin returned from a 3-month long fishing trip to the surprise of a new home, and Martin still talks of the impact it made on his family to see God provide in such a huge way, giving him the inspiration to continue bettering his home and life.

 The goal for the first year was 3-5 homes, but with amazing favor from God, by the end of the year there were 15 homes built.
 Since then, we have seen many people impacted through this ministry – both those receiving homes and those coming to give.
-137 homes have been built, as well as a church/feeding center.
+249 homes have been built, as well as a church/feeding center as of August 2018.

 According to Mexico’s National Council for the Evaluation of Social Policy, 46% of families in Mexico live in poverty, meaning a lack of income, not having access to basic education, health services, social security, quality housing; and basic services such as electricity, drainage, running water, or food.
 11.7 million people in Mexico are considered to be living in extreme poverty.